 by Foster, on Immigration Updates

-The U.S. Department of State (DOS) has published the monthly Visa Bulletin for November 2025.
-Until November 1, the October 2025 Visa Bulletin remains in effect.
-The Visa Bulletin contains the DOS’s Final Action Dates chart, which lists the priority dates that are current in each respective category, the categories […]
+The U.S. Department of State (DOS) has published the monthly Visa Bulletin for June 2026.
+Until June 1, the May 2026 Visa Bulletin remains in effect.
+The Visa Bulletin contains the DOS’s Final Action Dates chart, which lists the priority dates that are current in each respective category, the categories that are current during the applicable month (i.e., categories that do not have any […]